amanjain7838/feedback_analyzer/README.md

 ## Features

+- **Ask Questions** (NEW!): Natural language interface to query feedback - ask "What are users complaining about this week?" and get instant AI-powered answers
 - **Dashboard**: Overview of feedback metrics with sentiment trends and distribution charts
 - **Explore Feedback**: Filter and browse feedback by time range, sentiment, and category
 - **AI Analysis**: Generate intelligent summaries using a mock AI service that identifies key themes, concerns, and recommendations